Information Storage in the Stochastic Ising Model: Tight Information Capacity Results

+The magnetic field serves as a tie-breaker in the zero-temperature grid dynamics.
+Namely, for $h>0$, updated sites with a balanced neighborhood ($m_v(\sigma) = \ell_v(\sigma)$) are assigned with a positive spin, with probability 1.
+We have the following order optimal characterization of the information capacity.

-\begin{theorem}[Information Capacity with an External Field] For the zero-temperature SIM on $G_n$ with an external field $h>0$, we have $I_n(t)=\Theta(n)$, for all $t\geq 0$. \end{theorem}
+\begin{theorem}[Information Capacity with External Field] For the zero-temperature SIM on $G_n$ with an external field $h>0$, we have $I_n(t)=\Theta(n)$, for all $t\geq 0$. \end{theorem}

 \begin{IEEEproof} The upper bound follows from $I_n(t)\leq I_n(0)=n$, for all $t\geq 0$.
-For the lower bound, note that with a positive external field, the droplet configurations comprising the set $\mathcal{C}_n$ from \eqref{EQ:droplet_codebook} (in the proof of Theorem \ref{TM:SupLin_Time}), with droplet size $a(n)=2$ (any larger constant will do), are all stable.
-Hence, by taking $p_{X_0}$ to be the uniform distribution over $\mathcal{C}_n$, we get $I_n(t)=\Omega(n)$. \end{IEEEproof}
+For the lower bound, note that in the presence of a positive external field, the droplet configurations comprising $\mathcal{C}_n$ from \eqref{EQ:droplet_codebook}, with size $a(n)=4$, are all stable.
+Taking $p_{X_0}$ as the uniform distribution over $\mathcal{C}_n$, we get $I_n(t)=\Omega(n)$.\end{IEEEproof}